Learning the structure of any Hamiltonian from minimal assumptions: Introduction

 \begin{definition} Let $\ket{\Omega} = \frac{1}{\sqrt{2^n}} \sum_{b \in \{0,1\}^n} \ket{b} \ket{b}$.
 The \emph{pseudo-Choi states} of an $n$-qubit operator $H$, with and without reference, are

 respectively. $\norm_{\mathrm{ref}}$ and $\norm$ are normalization constants. \end{definition}

 This state draws analogies to the usual Choi state $(\mathcal{E} \otimes \I)(\op{\Omega}{\Omega})$ of a quantum channel $\mathcal{E}$.
-However, since $H$ does not necessarily induce a quantum channel, pseudo-Choi states do not exhibit channel--state duality in the sense of the Choi--Jamio{\oldl}kowski isomorphism.
+However, since $H$ does not necessarily induce a quantum channel, its pseudo-Choi state does not exhibit channel--state duality in the sense of the Choi--Jamio{\oldl}kowski isomorphism.
 Nonetheless, it serves as a powerful learning resource:~\cite{castaneda2023hamiltonian} shows that Clifford classical shadows~\cite{huang2020predicting} can be used to estimate all $m$ parameters of $H$ with $\O(\Delta^2\log(m)/\epsilon^2)$ copies of $\ket{\pchoiref(H/\Delta)}$.
 Here, $\Delta \geq 2\|H\|$ is a normalization factor necessary for the preparation of this state.
 This measurement scheme is therefore able to simultaneously learn a large number of observables with no restriction on their locality.
-We describe this protocol in more detail in \cref{sec:pseudo-choi_learning}.
+We review this protocol in more detail in \cref{sec:pseudo-choi_learning}.
+Note that the reference control qubit is necessary to learn $\lambda_a$ unambiguously, as the referenceless state is unique only up to an arbitrary nonzero scalar on $H$.
+(We will explain the utility of this referenceless version later.)